 Plans Supporting this Exemption

-403(b) is a retirement plan that is created for certain employees of the non-profit sector, public school, and tax-exempt organizations and ministers.
+403(b) is a retirement plan created for certain employees of the non-profit sector, public schools, and tax-exempt organizations and ministers.
 Individual 403(b) accounts are established and maintained by eligible employees.
-Those with the 403(b) plan have the ability to match payroll-deducted contributions, which is an employment incentive.
-These contributions, then grow tax-free, often for decades, resulting in a significant increase in the initial investment.
+Those with the 403(b) plan can match payroll-deducted contributions, which is an employment incentive.
+These contributions then grow tax-free, often for decades, resulting in a significant increase in the initial investment.

 If you turn 55 the year you leave your employer, you can withdraw penalty-free income through these two accounts; however, if you decide to roll those funds over into an IRA after you leave your job and then want to withdraw some money, you’ll be subjected the 10% early withdrawal penalty until you turn 59½.